-Spinach is a member of the Chenopodiaceae family, which also contains nutritionally powerful foods like beets and Swiss chard, according to Purdue University.
-There are three types of spinach, according to Bon Appetit:
+Spinach is a member of the Chenopodiaceae family, which also contains nutritionally powerful foods like beets and Swiss chard.
+There are three types of spinach:

-Ware said, “Spinach is one of the best sources of dietary potassium and magnesium, two very important electrolytes necessary for maintaining human health.
-Spinach provides a whopping 839 milligrams of potassium per cup (cooked).
-As a comparison, one cup of sliced banana has about 539mg of potassium.”
+"Spinach is one of the best sources of dietary potassium and magnesium, two very important electrolytes necessary for maintaining human health," Ware said.
+"It provides a whopping 839 milligrams of potassium per cup (cooked).
+As a comparison, one cup of sliced banana has about 539mg of potassium."

-The George Mateljan Foundation’s analysis of spinach’s nutritional properties placed it at the top of their nutrient-rich food list.
-“Spinach is an excellent source of vitamin K, vitamin A (in the form of carotenoids), manganese, folate … copper, vitamin B2, vitamin B6, vitamin E, calcium … and vitamin C,” according to the foundation’s website World’s Healthiest Foods.
-Spinach’s calcium, however, cannot be as easily absorbed as calcium from dairy, and you should only expect to absorb about 10 percent of it.
+The George Mateljan Foundation (opens in new tab)’s analysis of spinach’s nutritional properties placed it at the top of their nutrient-rich food list.
+"Spinach is an excellent source of vitamin K, vitamin A (in the form of carotenoids), manganese, folate… copper, vitamin B2, vitamin B6, vitamin E, calcium … and vitamin C." Spinach’s calcium, however, cannot be as easily absorbed as calcium from dairy, and you should only expect to absorb about ten percent of it.

 Spinach is also a very good source of zinc, dietary fiber, phosphorus, vitamin B1 and choline.
 It contains a unique and beneficial mixture of phytonutrients, as well as anti-oxidants, flavonoids and carotenoids.

-Ware added, “Spinach is also one of the best non-heme (plant-based) sources of iron.”
+"Spinach is also one of the best non-heme (plant-based) sources of iron," Ware added.
 The same is true of spinach’s protein content; most of the calories in spinach come from protein.
 This makes it a popular food for vegetarians.
 At only 7 calories per cup of raw spinach and 41 per cup of cooked spinach, it’s also a great choice for dieters.

 Here are the nutrition facts for spinach, according to the U.S. Food and Drug Administration, which regulates food labeling through the Nutritional Labeling and Education Act: